anarchictapir/cyt-wiki/cyt-towny/content/mob-spawners.md

 ### Fuel Types

-There are three fuel types that can be used to run Spawners, they are Mob Essence, Enhanced Mob Essence and Fused Essence.
+Three fuel types can be used to run Spawners, they are Mob Essence, Enhanced Mob Essence and Fused Essence.

 **Mob Essence** - Dropped from their respective mob, will be named Zombie Essence if dropped from a zombie.
 Mob Essence can only be used to fuel their respective spawners 5%+.

-**Enhanced Mob Essence** - Traded for at the Spawners & Fuel NPC.
+**Enhanced Mob Essence** - Crafted via **/cyg**.
 Enhanced Mob Essence can only be used to fuel their respective spawners 15%+.

-**Fused Essence** - Traded for at the Spawners & Fuel NPC.
+**Fused Essence** - Crafted via **/cyg**.
 Fused Essence can be used on any spawner type 100%+.

 ### Spawner Upgrade Tiers